Orestis (region)

 Map of the Kingdom of Macedon with Orestis located in the western districts of the kingdom.

 Orestis (Greek: Ὀρεστίς) was a region of Upper Macedonia, corresponding roughly to the modern Kastoria regional unit located in West Macedonia, Greece.
 Its inhabitants were the Orestae, an ancient Greek tribe that was part of the Molossian tribal state or koinon.

 Etymology

-According to the tradition of the Orestae, which is recorded by Theagenes and Strabo, their name was derived from Orestes, or a like-named son of his; though, the historical value of this myth is not acknowledged, and is considered improbable.
+According to the tradition of the Orestae, which is recorded by Theagenes and Strabo, their name was derived from Orestes, the son of Agamemnon, or a like-named son of his; though, the historical value of this myth is not acknowledged, and is considered improbable.